Athanaze/z_notes/README.md

 To fix the locations, we can use more knots in more wiggly regions or we can spread them out equally over the range of $x_i$

+Cubic splines vs polynomial regression: recall polynomial regression fits linear models with 1, x, x2, . . . , xK.
+For such models to fit the data well we usually need a large value of K. **Cubic splines use a larger number of lower dimensional polynomials and are generally more stable.**

 # MSE : mean square error

 # MISE : Mean Integrated Squared Error